NEFM-TUDresden/MCRpy/README.md

 ## Installation

+### Simple install
-Simple install: To quickly get started, just install via pip using
+To quickly get started, just install via pip using

 `pip install mcrpy`

+### Editable install
-Editable install: Extensibility is a central advantage of MCRpy.
+Extensibility is a central advantage of MCRpy.
 If you want to define your own descriptors and use them for reconstruction, you need an editable install (note the dot at the end).

 `git clone https://github.com/NEFM-TUDresden/MCRpy.git ; pip install -e . `

+### For HPC
-For HPC: On HPC clusters, it can be challenging to pip-install a Python package and at the same time keep access to pre-compiled modules like tensorflow.
+On HPC clusters, it can be challenging to pip-install a Python package and at the same time keep access to pre-compiled modules like tensorflow.
 If the tensorflow installation has not been compiled for the correct hardware, the MCRpy performance can be quite underwhelming.
 A simple solution is to
 1. copy the MCRpy source code into the desired workspace
 2. load the modules that satisfy the dependencies
-3. add MCRpy to the PYTHONPATH
+3. add MCRpy to the `$PYTHONPATH`

 ## Dependencies